benjamin-keil-crypto-worx/npm-worx/l4js/README.md

         filePath:"",       // The File path where the log file file should be placed if logging to file is enabled logLevel:"*",      // The Log Level Default is * (Supports All Levels). you can choose info|warn|error|debug
         logToFile: false,  // boolean flag to enable or disable logging to a file default is false
-        fileName: null,    // Your desired log filename if logging to file is enabled Default is "simpleLog.yyyy-MM-dd.log"
+        fileName: null,    // Your desired log filename if logging to file is enabled Default is "l4js.yyyy-MM-dd.log"
         batchSize: 0,      // Log Queue Batch size (default is 0)
         flushInterval: 0   // The Log Queue flush interval to clear and write logs from a log queue }